Clicky

 3. Individuals vs accountancy firms: who should you go for?

 Like other businesses, accountants can vary enormously in size — from one-man bands to large firms with thousands of employees across the country (or even across the globe).
-Both have their pros and cons.
+Both have pros and cons.

-The flipside is that you’ll probably be a small and, so, lower-priority client for them.
-Which means you may be assigned to a junior or get shifted from one accountant to another depending on who is available.
-Chances are the service will also be more impersonal.
-And because larger firms have bigger overheads, you can expect to pay more.
+The flip side is that you’ll probably be a small and lower-priority client for them.
+This means you may be assigned to a junior or get shifted from one accountant to another, depending on who is available.

-That said, they won’t always have the expertise to meet your needs in-house or be in a position to provide additional services.
 They may also be less responsive when things get busy, especially if they have higher-paying clients to deal with.

-4. Are they comfortable with tech?
+4. Are they comfortable with technology?

 How will you submit your records and financial information to your contractor accountant?

-Will you pack up your shoebox of receipts and mail it off to them, after which they’ll mail back physical copies of your accounts and tax paperwork for you to sign?
+Will you pack up your shoebox of receipts and mail it to them, after which they’ll mail back physical copies of your accounts and tax paperwork for you to sign?
 Or is everything paperless and online?

-HMRC doesn’t specify what format your financial records should be in, as long as they’re complete, accurate, and readable.
-So whether you go with a paper-based accountant or someone who’s hip to the latest technology is largely a matter of personal preference.
+So whether you go with a paper-based accountant (as unlikely as this seems) or someone who’s hip to the latest technology is largely a matter of personal preference.

 5. How much do they charge?

 Be aware that most accountants quote their rates exclusive of VAT.
 This means you need to add 20% to their fees.
-So if an accountant says they charge £35 a month, that’s actually £42 a month.
+So if an accountant says they charge £100 a month, that’s actually £120 a month.

 You should also check what’s included in the fee.
 As a minimum, you should expect it to include: